dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 #### Batch Methods

 The methods, both queries and update calls, that operate on token ids as inputs are *batch methods* that can receive vectors of token ids, i.e., batches of token ids, as input.
 The batch methods are to be used also for operations on single token ids (the non-batch case) — no separate methods are provided for this purpose.
-The output of most batch methods is a vector of records comprising a token id and a response for the token id.
+Most batch methods provide a vector of records comprising a token id and a response for the token id as output.
 Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
 For batch calls, every distinct token id of the input MUST occur in at least one response element.

+**Batch Update Methods**

-If the input contains duplicate token ids for an update call, the ledger must trap.
+If the input contains duplicate token ids for an update call, the ledger MUST trap.
+For update batch calls, the method's logic MUST be executed on all provided token ids or none, but it need not be successful for all, in which case error responses are returned for token ids for which exection was not successful.

+**Batch Query Methods**

 Duplicate token ids in batch query calls may result in duplicate token ids in the response or may be deduplicated at the discretion of the ledger.
 Thus, the lenght of the response vector may be shorter than that of the input vector in batch query calls, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.
-For update batch calls, the method's logic MUST be executed on all provided token ids or none.

 #### State-Changing Methods

 Methods that modify the state of the ledger have responses that comprise transaction indices as part of the response in the success case.
 Such a transaction index is an index into the chain of blocks containing the transaction history of this ledger.
-Access to the transaction history is not part of the ICRC-7 standard, but will be published as a separate standard, similar to how ICRC-3 specifies access to ICRC-1 and ICRC-2 historic blocks.
+The details of how to access the transaction history is not part of the ICRC-7 standard, but will be published as a separate standard, similar to how ICRC-3 specifies access to ICRC-1 and ICRC-2 historic blocks.

 #### Error Handling

 All update methods have error variants defined for their responses that cover the error cases for the respective call.
+Batch update methods expose a top-level error for handling general errors applicable to the batch itself and a possible error per element in the batch.
 Query methods do not have error variants defined in order to keep their API easy to use.

-Both query and update calls can trap in specific error circumstances instead of returning an error.
-The general principle is that a ledger SHOULD, or, depending on the recoverability, MUST trap in case of an error that is not related to a specific token and thus can be addressed by the error response for the token, but is a general error related to the call.
-For example, a ledger SHOULD trap if a limit expressed through an `icrc7:max_...` metadata attribute is violated, e.g., the maximum batch size is exceeded, or if `to` equals `from` when transferring tokens.
+Both query and update calls can trap in specific error cases instead of returning an error.
+The general principle is that a ledger SHOULD, or, depending on the recoverability, MUST, trap in case of an error that is not related to a specific token and thus can be addressed by the error response for the token, but is a general error related to the call.
+For example, a ledger SHOULD trap if a limit expressed through an `icrc7:max_...` metadata attribute is violated, e.g., the maximum batch size is exceeded.
 The ledger MUST trap in case of an error that it cannot recover from, i.e., it cannot execute the call and perform all state changes according to specification.

 #### Other Aspects